ekg/ACAD18/README.md

 Does the aggregate alignment quality improve when aligning against the pangenome?
 Do the reads have higher identity when aligned to the pangenome versus the linear reference?
 Is the effect the same for S288C?
-What happens when we remove SK1 from the input set and repeat the process?
+What happens when we remove SK1 or other genomes from the input set and repeat the process?